skovhus/css-modules-flow-types/README.md

 On a new branch run:

+  yarn lerna version --no-git-tag-version
+  # update the CHANGELOG.md file
+  git add -p
-  npx lerna version --no-git-tag-version git commit -m 'chore: bump version to x.x'
+  git commit -m 'chore: bump version to x.x'

-And update the CHANGELOG.md file.

 Once the branch is merged, the new version is deployed.